Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 renewer.close()
 ```

-If for any reason auto-renewal has been interrupted or failed, this can be observed via the `auto_renew_error` property on the object being renewed.
+If for any reason auto-renewal has been interrupted or failed, this can be observed via the `auto_renew_error` property on the object being renewed, or by having passed a callback to the `on_lock_renew_failure` parameter on renewer initialization.
 It would also manifest when trying to take action (such as completing a message) on the specified object.

 ## Troubleshooting